tomaka/rouille/README.md

 - A hello world in Go yields ~51k requests/sec.
 - The default installation of nginx yields ~39k requests/sec.

 While not the fastest, rouille has *reasonable* performances.
+Amongst all these examples, rouille is the only one to use synchronous I/O.

 ### Are there plugins for features such as database connection, templating, etc.